riccardoperra/issue-manager/README.md

 WYSIWYG editor is built with [Lexical](https://github.com/facebook/lexical) from Meta and a small angular wrapper made by myself (the repo is currently private but available to [NPM](https://npmjs.com/lexical-angular)).

 ## 🌐 Demo
 A [live deployment](https://issue-manager-demo.vercel.app) of this app is available to try it out.
+You must login to access the application pages but <strong>you are able to delete your account if you need to.</strong>

 ## ✅ Features